Olhaau/Hands-On-ML-KI-BigData/README.md

 * documents
 * audio samples

-Difficulties that RNNs face:
+Difficulties of RNNs:
-* Unstable gradients, which can be alleviated using e.g. recurrent dropout or recurrent layer normalization
+* unstable gradients, which can be alleviated using e.g. recurrent dropout or recurrent layer normalization
-* (Very) limited short-term memory, which can be extendet using LSTM and GRU cells
+* (very) limited short-term memory, which can be extendet using LSTM and GRU cells

+Alternatives: other neural networks can handle sequential data, e.g.:
+* for small sequences, a regular dense network works
+* for long sequences (e.g. audio samples or text), CNNs work quite well (e.g. WaveNet)

 #### Forecasting a Time Series
 **Time series** - sequence of one (called univariate) or more (called multivariate) values per time step